Sabonis, 3-point shooting carry Pacers past Cavs, 119-99

 Cavaliers: Sexton has scored at least 20 points in 10 consecutive games, dating to last season.

 Pacers: T.J.
-Warren missed his first start due to a sore left foot.
-“They’re figuring it out,” Pacers coach Nate Bjorkgren said.
+Warren missed the game with a sore foot and the Pacers announced he will have surgery to repair a small left navicular stress fracture.
+The team said he will be out indefinitely and updates will be provided as warranted.
+“They’re figuring it out,” Bjorkgren said.
 “T.J. wants to play so bad.
 He wants to be out there.
 That’s the kind of guy he is.
 That’s why I love him. ...
 They’re going to keep monitoring it.” ...
 Donnie Walsh, a longtime general manager who has been a consultant for the past decade, retired Wednesday at age 80.

 UP NEXT